Adam West: Return to Batman

 West often reprised his role as Batman/Bruce Wayne, first in the short-lived animated series The New Adventures of Batman, and in other shows such as The Batman/Tarzan Adventure Hour, Tarzan and the Super 7, Super Friends: The Legendary Super Powers Show and The Super Powers Team: Galactic Guardians (succeeding original Super Friends Batman voice Olan Soule in the role).
 In 1979, West once again donned the Batsuit for the live-action TV special Legends of the Superheroes.
 In 1985, DC Comics named West as one of the honorees in the company's 50th-anniversary publication Fifty Who Made DC Great for his work on the Batman series.

-West was considered to play Thomas Wayne, Bruce Wayne's father, in Tim Burton's 1989 Batman film.
-Originally, he wanted to play Batman.
+West was considered to play Thomas Wayne, Bruce Wayne's father, in Tim Burton's 1989 Batman film, but West rejected the role wanting to play Batman again.
 He was also a voice actor in various Batman-related animated series and films in addition to other projects connected to the TV series.
 West also guest starred in the Batman: The Animated Series episode "Beware the Gray Ghost" as Simon Trent, a washed-up actor who used to play a superhero in a TV series called The Gray Ghost and who now has difficulty finding work.
 He reprised his role of Batman in the Animaniacs episode "Boo Wonder" Season 5, Episode 3 of Animaniacs.

-West even suited up one final time in the full Batman outfit in 1997 for a photo session for TV Treasures magazine #1 titled "Adam West Remembers 30 Years of Batman".
-He had a recurring role as the voice of Mayor Grange in the 2004-2008 WB animated series The Batman.
-West was the voice of Batman in the 2005 CGI-animated short film Batman: New Times.
-He co-starred with Mark Hamill, who vocally portrayed The Joker and had originally played the role on Batman: The Animated Series.
-West also voiced Thomas Wayne in a 2010 episode, "Chill of the Night!", of the cartoon series Batman: The Brave and the Bold.
+West suited up one final time in the full Batman outfit in 1997 for a photo session for TV Treasures magazine #1 titled "Adam West Remembers 30 Years of Batman".
+He had a recurring role as the voice of Marion Grange in the 2004-2008 WB animated series The Batman.
+West was the voice of Batman in the 2005 animated short film Batman: New Times.
+He co-starred with Mark Hamill, who voiced The Joker and had originally played the role on Batman: The Animated Series.
+West also voiced Thomas Wayne in a 2010 episode, "Chill of the Night!", of the animated series Batman: The Brave and the Bold.

-In 2015, Adam West and Burt Ward announced that they would be reprising their roles as Batman and Robin (along with Julie Newmar as Catwoman) for two animated features to celebrate the oncoming 50th anniversary of the TV series.
-The first, Batman: Return of the Caped Crusaders was actually released in theaters for one day on October 10, 2016 prior to being released on DVD and Blu-ray.
-The second, Batman vs. Two-Face co-starring William Shatner as Two-Face was released on October 10, 2017, four months after West's death.
+In 2015, Adam West and Burt Ward announced that they would be reprising their roles as Batman and Robin (along with Julie Newmar as Catwoman) for two animated features to celebrate the upcoming 50th anniversary of the TV series.
+The first, Batman: Return of the Caped Crusaders, was released in theaters for one day on October 10, 2016, before being released on DVD and Blu-ray.
+The second, Batman vs. Two-Face co-starring William Shatner as Two-Face, was released on October 10, 2017, four months after West's death.